 Perioperative electrolyte disturbances could also have a pivotal role in the etiology of an ileus.
-Well-described effects of electrolyte variations on gut motility support this hypothesis, and it was demonstrated that such disturbances are often visible during an episode of prolonged postoperative ileus.
+Well-described effects of electrolyte variations on gut motility support this hypothesis, and it has been demonstrated that such disturbances are often visible during an episode of prolonged postoperative ileus.
 Among them, hyponatremia could be a significant correlate for prolonged ileus.

 Paralytic ileus is a form of postoperative ileus that lasts longer than five days after surgery.
 It represents a common side-effect of certain types of surgical interventions.
-The condition is also termed pseudo-obstruction and it is one of the major causes of bowel obstruction in infants and children.
+The condition is also termed pseudo-obstruction and is one of the major causes of bowel obstruction in infants and children.

-Gallstone ileus is characterized by occlusion of the intestinal lumen as a result of one or more gallstones, whereby meconium ileus represents the obstruction of the terminal ileum by abnormally tenacious stool of a newborn baby.
+Gallstone ileus is characterized by occlusion of the intestinal lumen as a result of one or more gallstones, whereas meconium ileus represents the obstruction of the terminal ileum by the abnormally tenacious stool of a newborn baby.